TanksOP/2DCPPDungeonGame/README.md

 <!-- ABOUT THE PROJECT -->
 #  Awesome 2D Shooter Game

+## Play the Game
+Open either Buildx64 or Buildx86 and then click on the cplusplus_programming_for_games.exe
 <!-- A screenshot of your game would be nice here... -->
 Simple 2d, dungen explorer game